opal/opal-rspec/README.md

 Then run the rack server `bundle exec rackup` and visit `http://localhost:9292` in any web browser.

-A new feature of opal-rspec 0.5 allows you to click 'Dump to console' on a failed example's stack trace and get a clickable stack trace in the browser console.
-This should ease debugging with long, concatenated script files.
+A new feature of opal-rspec 0.5 allows you to click a 'Console' button in the browser's test results and get a clickable stack trace in the browser console.
+This should ease debugging with long, concatenated script files and trying to navigate to where an exception occurred.

 ## Async examples